Gretna Public Schools: 2026 Guide for Omaha-Area Families

 Why does Gretna have two high schools?

-How does Gretna compare to Elkhorn?
+How does Gretna compare to Elkhorn Public Schools?

 Is there new construction available in Gretna?